anagha-google/ts22-just-enough-terraform-for-da/05-lab-guide/Module-14.md

          README.md
 ```

-## 4. Review the one of the bash scripts
+## 4. Review the each of the bash scripts

+4.1.
+Review the script - mnbs-exec-post-startup.sh
 ```
 cat  ~/ts22-just-enough-terraform-for-da/04-templates/mnbs-exec-post-startup.sh
 ```

-Its a simple script that accepts copies GCS directory contents to a directory and changes permissions.
+Its a simple script that copies GCS directory contents to a a Workbench notebook instance directory and changes permissions.
 ```
 #........................................................................
 # Purpose: Copy existing notebooks to Workbench server Jupyter home dir